 Kelso is by no means a large town but it is quite a popular tourist destination.
 With many making a trip to see the town and the nearby surrounding countryside, this has led to a healthy demand for hotel rooms.
 As such, there are several options at your disposal should you want to stay in the heart of Kelso.
 The Ednam House Hotel, a mansion set by the riverside, is one popular option but does come with an added premium.

-For a slightly cheaper option, you cannot go wrong with any of the Cross Keys Hotel, the Queens Head Hotel or the charming Duncan House.
+For a slightly cheaper option, you cannot go wrong with the Cross Keys Hotel or the Queens Head Hotel.
 In addition to these, you have some smaller bed and breakfasts or guesthouses so the selection is certainly not limited.
-From all the places listed, Kelso Racecourse is within walking distance as you are only 25 to 30 minutes away on foot.
+From all the places listed, Kelso Racecourse is within walking distance as you are only around 30 minutes away on foot, though driving takes only 5-minutes and may be the safer option as the last bit of the walk does not have any paved pathways.

 Berwick-upon-Tweed

 Just over 20 miles to the northeast, but on the other side of the border, you have the seaside town of Berwick-upon-Tweed.
 For anyone with a love of exploring places on foot, Berwick is a fantastic place to be.
 As well as human-made delights such as the Elizabethan Walls, the place is full of some lovely natural sights including a long sandy beach and luscious parks.
-Having been a tourist hot-spot for many years, there is a handy selection of hotels nearby including a Premier Inn and a Travelodge.
+Having been a tourist hot-spot for many years, there is a handy selection of hotels nearby.

 Edinburgh within Range